You can quickly acquire an image for the teeth that are selected on a patient's clinical chart.

 Position the sensor in the patient's mouth, and align your X-ray source cone to point at the sensor, utilizing the paralleling or bisecting angle techniques.
 Set the appropriate exposure time on your X-ray source's control panel for the specific imaging device in use, and then trigger the radiation emission, which initiates the capture of the X-ray image.
 (Refer to the documentation provided by the manufacturer of your X-ray source for details about changing settings and usage.)

 Note: Radiation from an X-ray source initiates the imaging device (sensor) to capture an image, and this is controlled by someone triggering the X-ray source.
-The Dentrix Ascend imaging software does not directly control the X-ray source or exposure settings.
+The Dentrix Ascend Imaging program does not directly control the X-ray source or exposure settings.

 Then, the resulting image is saved to the patient's record.